degski/Mado/README.md

        . . . . . .
         . . . . .

-    This move guards the space where White would have placed the winning stone.
+    This Move guards the space where White would have placed the winning stone.
     Remember, if one of your stones is surrounded on your own turn, you lose the game.